 For our highly qualified chefs, it's that sizzling sound as you place your preferred cut of meat on a hot griddle or grill where the intention is to get the perfect sear!

 While one may mostly think of a steak paired with the searing technique, what are the best cuts for maximum flavor through the searing process?

 Are there other proteins that are also great for searing?
 Here are some of the top choices when it comes to searing:

 - Seafood fish (Halibut / Sea Bass / Cod)

 What Types Of Vegetables Are Good To Sear?

-Honestly, you can sear or pan sear just about any vegetable.
-Pick your most favorite, find out what other food items complement it, and find a recipe that includes the delicious searing technique, and you will not be disappointed with you’re your flavourful dish.
+Honestly, you can sear or pan-sear just about any vegetable.
+Pick your favorite, find out what other food items complement it, and find a recipe that includes the delicious pan searing technique, and you will not be disappointed with you’re your flavourful dish.

-Here are some ideas of vegetables used for searing:
+Here are some ideas for vegetables used for searing: